Dumfries: Political expansion

-Politics
+Political representation

 Dumfries is located in the council area of Dumfries and Galloway.
 It is the seat of the local council, whose headquarters are located on the edge of the town centre.
 Until 1995 Dumfries was also home to the council for the local district of Nithsdale.
 Dumfries also lends its name to the lieutenancy area of Dumfries, which is similar in boundaries to the former Dumfriesshire county.